Squirrelcoding/Wordsearch/README.md

 ---
 # Bugs
 This is guranteed to have a LOT of bugs, so please report them in the [issues section!](https://github.com/Squirrelcoding/Wordsearch/issues)

+---

+# Future plans
+- Make this into a CLI tool.